SamsterBirdies/FlyingForts/README.md

  I will not be accepting new weapons.
 Please fork this repo if you wish to.

- To upload your own version of Flying Forts to the steam workshop, you must credit the original mod with the link to the workshop page.
+ To upload your own version of Flying Forts to the steam workshop, please credit the original mod with the link to the workshop page.
  For example:

  Original mod "Flying Forts": https://steamcommunity.com/sharedfiles/filedetails/?id=1835113084